A thrill and a delight to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 That's how they start the coverage of these events.

-I give you Brian Ross.
+Hey, folks, I give you Brian Ross.

-The most recent shooting in uh in Colorado.
+The most recent shooting in Colorado.

-Brian Ross goes on ABC, found guess what we found?
+Brian Ross goes on ABC, found, guess what we found?

-We found a guy, member of a Tea Party group in uh in in Colorado, it's got the same name.
+We found a guy, a member of a Tea Party group in Colorado.

 Now, we can't be sure.